-Build Love Maps, Share Fondness and Admiration, and Turn Towards Instead of Away build the fourth story of the Sound Relationship House: The Positive Perspective.
-Positive Sentiment Override (PSO) determines a lot of things in the relationship, including the presence of positive affect in problem solving discussions and the success of repair attempts during conflict resolution.
-If the first three levels of the Sound Relationship House are not working, then people may find themselves in the Negative Sentiment Override (NSO), in which even neutral or positive messages are perceived as negative.
-People in the NSO see their partner as an adversary, not a friend.
-We have found that it is not possible to change NSO to PSO, except by changing the quality of the couple’s friendship by using the first three levels of the Sound Relationship House.
+The fourth story of the Sound Relationship House is The Positive Perspective.
+Positive Sentiment Override (PSO) determines a lot in the relationship, including problem-solving and repair attempts during conflict resolution.
+If the first three levels of the Sound Relationship House are not working, then people may find themselves in the Negative Sentiment Override NSO) in which even neutral or positive messages are perceived as negative.
+People in the NSO their partner as an adversary, not a friend.
+It is not possible to change NSO to PSO, except by changing the quality of the couple’s friendship by using the first three levels of the Sound Relationship House.

 A fundamental principle of maintaining The Positive Perspective in your relationship is to let your partner influence you.
-In fact, in a long-term study of 130 newlywed couples, we found that even in the first few months of marriage, men who allow their wives to influence them have happier marriages and are less likely to divorce than men who resist their wives’ influence.
+In a long-term study of 130 newlywed heterosexual couples, the first few months of marriage is when men who allow their wives to influence them to have happier marriages and are less likely to divorce than men who resist their wives’ influence.
 This works both ways.

 There are a lot of jokes about power struggles in relationships, particularly painting wives who attempt to exert influence in the relationship as ridiculous upstarts, constantly making unreasonable demands.
 These are evidence of the unfortunate persistence of cultural beliefs about the natural right of men to be entirely dominant in relationships.
 This cultural belief is slowly weakening as the role of women changes in our society, but it is important to acknowledge the way in which its widespread influence affects our feelings on the issue, and the way we feel about our roles and behaviors in our own relationships.